 Prevlaka sees very few visitors.
 But, it’s a lovely place to visit for nature aficionados, if you like hiking, cycling, or exploring old abandoned former military buildings and fortress.
 Add to that complete peace and quiet, and wonderful views over Montenegro, and you have a winning formula for a perfect day out not far from Dubrovnik.

 You can reach easily Prevlaka by car from Dubrovnik.
-Just follow signs for border crossing to Montenegro.
+Just follow signs for the border crossing to Montenegro.
 As you come closer to the border you’ll see multiple signs pointing to Prevlaka peninsula.

 A quick Dubrovnik travel guide